 - Unlimited vacation policy with mandatory minimum time off - so you can fit work around your life.

-- Very generous parental leave - so those raising families can do so while still working for us.
+- Generous parental leave - so those raising families can do so while still working for us.
 We also extended our bereavement leave to cover pregnancy loss, as sometimes life doesn't work as we plan it.

-- Top of market pay - to reduce financial stress that often comes with working for startups, or prevents many from even applying.
+- Very generous and transparent pay - to reduce the financial stress that often comes with working for startups, or prevents many from even applying.